 The MPS services are closely tied to the Access Control aspect of the MAL where returned authentication identifiers are used in the MAL message header to authenticate and authorize messages via Access Control.

 Registered users are assigned roles (access rights) that may limit their access to MPS services.
 The set of access control roles is specific to the service deployment.
 An implementation of the MPS service provider can then restrict access to services, service capability sets, and individual service operations based on the assigned roles.
-Similarly roles can be used to restrict access to a subset of service data, either by data class or domain.
+Similarly, roles can be used to restrict access to a subset of service data, either by data class or domain.

 Which access control roles are supported is specific to the mission deployment and depends on the access control requirements for the mission.
 Typical MPS roles include access to: